TABLE OF CONTENTS

 The ODFI adds the SEC Code

 When you bill the party in question through the ACH system, your request goes to the ODFI (Originating Depository Financial Institution) for format and submission.
 They format it into a NACHA file format, which includes the SEC code.
 They are responsible for adding the correct SEC code, but this is only possible if you complete the request correctly.
-If you do fail to do so, you risk sending the incorrect SEC code with the request and having your ACH result in a return (i.e., not funded).
+If you do fail to do so, you risk sending the incorrect SEC code with the request and having your ACH result in the bounced check (i.e., not funded).

 All ACH payments need an SEC code to process – a requirement set by NACHA.
 While there are quite a few SEC codes, only a select handful likely apply to your situation, making it simpler for your ODFI than you’d think.